Unleash/unleash/website/docs/reference/api/legacy/unleash/admin/features.md

 }
 ```

-## Mark a Feature Toggle as "stale" {#mark-a-feature-toggle-as-stale}
+## Mark a Feature Flag as "stale" {#mark-a-feature-toggle-as-stale}

 :::caution Removal notice
 This endpoint was removed in v5.
-Please use the [project-based endpoint to patch a feature toggle and mark it as stale](/reference/api/legacy/unleash/admin/features-v2.md#patch-toggle) instead.
+Please use the [project-based endpoint to patch a feature flag and mark it as stale](/reference/api/legacy/unleash/admin/features-v2.md#patch-toggle) instead.
 :::

 `POST: http://unleash.host.com/api/admin/features/:featureName/stale/on`

-Used to mark a feature toggle as stale (deprecated).
-The :featureName must match an existing Feature Toggle.
-Returns 200-response if the feature toggle was enabled successfully.
+Used to mark a feature flag as stale (deprecated).
+The :featureName must match an existing Feature Flag.
+Returns 200-response if the feature flag was enabled successfully.

 **Body**